Core Curriculum FAQs

 - Continuing students should contact their advisor for more information.

 - Entering freshmen should contact University College (910-672-1060).

-- Entering transfer students should consult the Transfer Advisement contact form.
+- Entering transfer students should consult their major advisor.